darktable-org/dtorg/content/about/faq.md

 * <a name="faq-rename-files"></a>**How do I rename files on my hard disk?**<a href="#faq-rename-files" class="anchor" title="Link to this FAQ entry">¶</a>

     Use your file manager (or the command line).
-You already know how to do that.
-We have image editing code to write so we don't spend time to rewrite a file manager.
-Just make sure to first remove the files from darktable's library, then rename them and re-import them afterwards.
+Image renaming is not a feature we are developing for darktable.
+Make sure to first remove the files from darktable's library, then rename them (and the associated sidecar) and re-import them afterwards.

 * <a name="faq-filemanager"></a>**Will you add file manager capabilities in the future?**<a href="#faq-filemanager" class="anchor" title="Link to this FAQ entry">¶</a>